Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

     model.map(device, hw_only=True)

+By default, the mapping uses the `MapMode.AllNps
+<../api_reference/akida_apis.html#akida.MapMode.AllNps>`__ mode that targets a higher throughput,
+lower latency, and better NP concurrent utilization but an optimal mapping depends on the system characteristics.
+The other modes `MapMode.HwPr
+<../api_reference/akida_apis.html#akida.MapMode.HwPr>`__ and `MapMode.Minimal
+<../api_reference/akida_apis.html#akida.MapMode.Minimal>`__ will respectively leverage the NP
+concurrent utilization along with partial reconfiguration (multipass) and use as few hardware resources as possible.

 Once the model has been mapped, the inference happens only on the device, and not on the host CPU except for passing inputs and fetching outputs.